MariahAlexandra/CoDental/README.md

 ## Git Commands

 ### To push your work to the repo
-    Stage your files for commiting
+   <b> Stage your files for commiting
 1. git add . <br/>
      "or" <br/>
    git add "filename"<br/>